CyberDem0n/pg_streampack/README.md

 - Module must be installed and added to `shared_preload_libraries` on both, primary and standby
 - Slight increase in CPU usage due to compression/decompression
-- When used together with `pg_failover_slots`, the order in `shared_preload_libraries` matters:

-      shared_preload_libraries = 'pg_streampack,pg_failover_slots'

-  If `pg_failover_slots` is listed before `pg_streampack`, then logical replication slots may start sending changes before physical standbys have received the WAL, which can break failover safety guarantees.